 Prepare As If A Ransomware Attack Could Happen at Any Moment

-Ransomware is not that much different from other cyber attacks – they happen within seconds and can leave a devastating impact on those affected.
+Ransomware is not that much different from other cyber attacks.
+They can happen within seconds and leave a devastating impact on those affected.

-No single method of ransomware protection is foolproof.
+No single method of protection is foolproof.
 However, without any protections in place, an organization is very vulnerable to an attack.